mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 -Full Screen (Landscape); Uses all avalible screen or shows the emulator windowed.

--Animted DPad.
+-Animated DPad.
 Animates ON/OFF DPad.
 Disable to gain performance.

 -Low Latency Sound.
 More accurate sound.
 Expensive.(keep enabled on iPad)